 Year Joined MKLM: 2006

 John is originally from County Tipperary, Ireland.
-Before joining Maryknoll, he lived in Norwood, MA, and was a parishioner at St. Timothy Parish in the Archdiocese of Boston.
-He has a Bachelor of Science in Accounting from Bentley College in Waltham, MA, and a Post Graduate Diploma in Development Studies from Cambridge University, England.
+Before joining Maryknoll Lay Missioners, he lived in Norwood, Massachusetts, where he was a parishioner at St. Timothy Parish.
+He has a bachelor’s degree in accounting from Bentley College in Waltham, Massachusetts, and a post-graduate diploma in development studies from Cambridge University in England.
 John worked in India, Sri Lanka, Lesotho, Malawi, Nigeria, and Sudan with organizations such as Mother Teresa’s Missionaries of Charity, the U.S. Peace Corps, Save the Children, and the U.N.
 World Food Program.

-With Maryknoll Lay Missioners, John has previously served in Aileu, East Timor, and Kitale, Kenya.
-At the St. Francis of Assisi workshop in East Timor, he administered a program that made specialized shoes, hand-powered tricycles and wheelchairs for the disabled.
-In Kenya, John served in the Gender Department of the Catholic Diocese of Kitale, where he worked with women’s groups and men’s groups on income generating projects and microfinancing to help alleviate poverty and increase a person’s self-reliance.
+John joined Maryknoll Lay Missioners at the age of 53.
+Before coming to Bolivia, he served in Aileu, East Timor; and Kitale, Kenya.
+At the St. Francis of Assisi Workshop in East Timor, he administered a program that made specialized shoes, hand-powered tricycles and wheelchairs for people living with disabilities.
+In Kenya, John served in the gender department of the Catholic Diocese of Kitale, where he worked with women’s groups and men’s groups on income generating projects and microfinancing to help alleviate poverty and increase a person’s self-reliance.